PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

   This method allows you to set the name of the expansion's author.

 - #### getIdentifier
-  This is the part of the placeholder that connects it to a particular PlaceholderExpansion.
+  This is the part of the placeholder that comes right after the `%` (or `{`) and before the first `_`.
-  The Identifier can only consist of lowercase alphanummeric characters and cannot contain `%`, `{`, `}`, `-` or `_`

-  If you want to use the not allowed characters in your Expansions name should you override the `getName()` method to achieve this.
+  It allows PlaceholderAPI to find a matching PlaceholderExpansion for a found placeholder pattern.
+  Because of how PlaceholderAPI handles and finds placeholders are only alphanummeric characters (`a-z` and `0-9`) allowed.

+  You can override the `getName()` method of the PlaceholderExpansion class to change the Expansion's displayed name and use the not allowed characters.

 - #### getVersion
   This is a string, which means it can contain more than just a number.
 This is used to determine if a new update is available or not when the expansion is shared on the eCloud.